-At the Law Offices of Jay S. Knispel, LLC, we’re here to help you fight for the money you need for your medical bills, lost wages, and pain and suffering.
+At the Law Offices of Jay S. Knispel Personal Injury Lawyers, we’re here to help you fight for the money you need for your medical bills, lost wages, and pain and suffering.

 We have proudly represented NYC residents in all five boroughs for more than 25 years.
-Call our law office to schedule a free consultation with a New York City car accident lawyer to discuss your case.
+Call our law office at (212) 564-2800 to schedule a free consultation with a New York City car accident lawyer to discuss your case.

 When you are seriously injured by a distracted driver, the last thing you should be worried about is fighting with insurance companies for fair compensation.
 Unfortunately, that is an uphill battle many injury victims in New York City, New York face.

-At the Law Offices of Jay S. Knispel, LLC, we have more than 25 years of experience fighting on behalf of accident victims.
+At the Law Offices of Jay S. Knispel Personal Injury Lawyers, we have more than 25 years of experience fighting on behalf of accident victims.
 We will put our experience and expertise to work for you.

 Founding attorney Jay S. Knispel has litigated multi-million-dollar injury claims and worked as a Senior Trial Lawyer for a national insurance company.
 This gives our law firm valuable insight into the tactics insurance companies use.